peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public PeterO.Mail.MediaType ToMediaType();

+  Converts this builder to an immutable media type object.

  <b>Return Value:</b>

  A MediaType object.

 <a id="ToString"></a>
 ### ToString

     public override string ToString();

- Converts this object to a text string of the media type it represents, in the same form as  `MediaType.ToString` .
+  Converts this object to a text string of the media type it represents, in the same form as  `
+         MediaType.ToString
+      `  .

  <b>Return Value:</b>

  A string representation of this object.